ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Introduction

 Our proposed \textbf{vision-informed EEG (ViEEG)} brain decoding framework addresses HNEN through hierarchical visual decoding, as can be seen in Figure~\ref{fig:intro}.
 We architect three complementary processing layers: \textbf{(1) Contour Priming Layer} where binary object masks guide EEG feature extraction for edge saliency, \textbf{(2) Object Purification Layer} that isolates foreground object semantics and purges background, and \textbf{(3) Contextual Integration Layer} capturing association cortex-level scene understanding from raw image.
 Three parallel spatiotemporal encoders decode EEG signals following the \textbf{hierarchical visual comprehension} (Contour $\to$ Object $\to$ Context), progressively integrating features through cross-attention mechanisms.
 The mask-constrained modules extract edge gradients, the object-centric attention refines core semantics, and the cross-stream fusion gates integrate contextual cues.
 Hierarchical CLIP anchoring reinforces biological plausibility: mask embeddings align with contour EEG patterns to preserve shape fidelity, object embeddings couple with foreground semantic features to suppress background interference, and raw image embeddings bind with contextual dynamics to maintain scene coherence.
 This structured mimicry of visual processing stages—from low-level edge detection to high-level semantic comprehension—directly resolves the HNEN and flat representation bottleneck in conventional approaches through biologically-grounded feature disentanglement.

-Our main contributions can be summarized as follows: \begin{itemize} \item \textbf{A biologically-inspired hierarchical framework} for EEG-based visual decoding, pioneering tri-stream modeling (Contour $\to$ Object $\to$ Context) aligned with cortical processing stages.
-To our knowledge, this is the first work to explicitly enforce feature disentanglement along the cortical hierarchy.
+Our main contributions can be summarized as follows: \begin{itemize} \item \textbf{A biologically-inspired hierarchical framework} for EEG visual decoding, pioneering tri-stream modeling (Contour $\to$ Object $\to$ Context).
+To our knowledge, this is the first work to explicitly enforce feature disentanglement along the visual cortical hierarchy. \item \textbf{A novel cross-attention routing mechanism} that integrates multilevel EEG features via bottom-up hierarchical attention, enabling effective contour-object-contextual information fusion. \item \textbf{Bidirectional neuro-AI validation}, showing how neuroscientific theory can guide model design, while our decoding results, in turn, support biologically plausible brain representations. \item \textbf{New state-of-the-art performance} on THINGS-EEG: achieving 40.9\% Top-1 ($\uparrow$49.82\%) in subject-dependent and 22.9\% Top-1 ($\uparrow$45.86\%) in cross-subject settings, substantially outperforming previous benchmarks. \end{itemize}